 Fiber-optic wirelines are capable of supporting the demands of the 5th generation mobile network.
 Because fiber uses light to transfer data, it is faster, more reliable, and scalable.
 Unlike copper, it has the capacity to reliably transmit large amounts of data between small cells without interruption.

 Without a robust wireline network, 5G cannot succeed in bringing fast and ubiquitous mobile connections to the masses.
 The future of 5G and its success depend on the construction of its fiber-optic backbone.
-In Oregon, Hunter Communications has partnered with several other companies to build the infrastructure for 5G throughout Douglas, Coos, Josephine, Jackson, Klamath, Lake, and Lane Counties.

 Despite its benefits, 5G has some disadvantages.
 Although it promises faster speeds and better bandwidth, 5G’s technology prevents it from becoming a viable replacement for wireline fiber-optic home internet.